Intensive Care Registrar

 Southern DHB is currently seeking applications from RMOs interested in joining our intensive care team at Dunedin Hospital.
 We are looking for enthusiastic registrars, both with previous intensive care experience and without.

 Southern Critical Care is mixed medical and surgical intensive care unit which provides exposure to trauma, neurosurgical, cardiothoracic, and some paediatric intensive care.
 The unit acts as a tertiary referral centre for the 330,000 people living in the lower South Island.
 We have a busy aeromedical retrieval team involved in both interhospital and prehospital transport, predominantly by helicopter.
-The unit has recently been refurbished and a state of the art 22 bed-space unit is scheduled to open in June 2020.
+The unit has recently been refurbished and a state of the art 22 bed-space unit is scheduled to open this year.

 Dunedin hospital has a strong collaborative relationship with the University of Otago, making a number of teaching and research options possible for those keen to pursue their academic careers whilst completing their clinical work.
 Statistical support is available for those wishing to complete a project as part of training (eg. the ACEM 4.10 requirement).